Support and Resistance

 - The trend may come back, but the existing support line has to be erased and a new one started.
 This is just one of many examples of when a “breakout” turns out to be sending a false message.

 Resistance is an area above the current price, over which we do not expect traders to carry the price.
 It is formed by drawing a line connecting a relative high to another relative high and extending the line out by hand.
-In the example chart below, we could have drawn the blue line connecting the highs by hand, but in practice, we tried “parallel line” in our software and voilà! the parallel line fit the bill.
-This is not always the case.
-You can have a support line slanting up while resistance slants downward, forming a triangle.
+Support and resistance lines often run parallel to each other, though this is not always the case, as in the example chart below.
+You can even have a support line slanting up while resistance slants downward, forming a triangle.
 You can read more on this in our lesson on Chart Patterns.

 - The resistance line forms a limit on how high the currency price is likely to go.
 This is a useful number to have when you are planning a price target at which to take profit.
 To place a take-profit target higher than the resistance line would be unrealistic.
 If the profit you would make at or just below the resistance line is not enough to suit your wishes, you should not be in this trade.